2020-2021 Undergraduate & Graduate Catalog

-Cluster-style living center accommodate approximately 500 students.
+A Cluster-style living center accommodates approximately 500 students.
 The center offers student rooms that are similar to traditional-style (but are the size of suite-style units) and feature two- and three-person units.
 Resident rooms are clustered around shared semi-private bathroom and lounge spaces.

 Apartment-style living centers accommodate approximately 1,000 students.
 The centers provide two students with either private bedrooms or a shared bedroom, a private bathroom, and a kitchenette.